LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

 \item \textbf{Providing a Broad Scope of Knowledge and Diverse Datasets:} The extensive knowledge and diverse datasets of LLMs appeared in four interviews as an element that advanced developers' knowledge and understanding.
-For example, P8 shared an example in which ChatGPT was able to create data transfer objects (DTOs) based on requirements related to a task in the financial domain; the LLM was able to intuit that the DTOs would require a first name, last name, SSN, PIN number, and a card number: ``\textit{That was really surprising to me that [ChatGPT] knows that.}''

-\item \textbf{Demonstrating Best Coding Practices:} Two participants highlighted how LLMs helped them learn how to write code more efficiently and elegantly.
-By observing the generated code and incorporating LLMs' suggestions, they were able to refine their coding style and produce more readable code.
-P16 shared that ChatGPT helped her learn how to write code more efficiently: ``\textit{I think it showed me better [...] shorthand code. [...]
-I just kind of learned how to use less words, [and] code more efficiently.
-I would say sometimes it may not be pretty, but from what I know, plus what I've learned from it, I'm able to kind of combine it and mix it and make my code more elegant and readable and just better-looking code.}''